 Redundancies have become a common occurrence in recent times.
 During an economic downturn, employers need to reduce their overheads as much as possible, and as most business owners will tell you the highest cost to a business is usually their employees.
-From being made redundant on maternity leave to ‘last in first out’, Michelle Morgan, Senior Associate in the Employment team in the Maidenhead office answers some common redundancy misconceptions.
+From being made redundant on maternity leave to ‘last in first out’, Julie Taylor, Senior Associate in the Employment team answers some common redundancy misconceptions.

 Not necessarily.
 You are only entitled to statutory redundancy pay, once you have worked for your employer for at least two full years.
 Qualifying employees will receive:

 A week’s pay for this purpose is subject to a cap, currently set at £508.

 Contractual redundancy schemes may choose not to apply the above two year qualifying rule, in which case there would be a contractual rather than statutory right to redundancy pay.